KaloyanH/Python-SoftUni-Exams-and-Exam-Preparations-/README.md

 Created for educational purposes.
-These are all exam preparations and regular exams I took during my courses at SoftUni.
-I hope to help fellow students see different solutions to the problems they encounter.(Work in progress)
+These are all exam preparations and regular exams I have worked on during my courses at SoftUni.
+I hope to help fellow students see different solutions to the problems they encounter.
+(Work in progress)